fibo/vvvv-p4v/README.md

 A package manager for language Foo should be written with language Foo.

-p4v
+p4v is minimal.
+Less is more.
+I will try to add all features inside only one patch named p4v.v4p, whenever is possible.

+Having a vvvv patch as a package manager will make it easier to be a community driven utility, keeoing it vvvv-user-friendly.

+p4v refers to "How it Works" paragraph in [this](http://vvvv.org/documentation/nodes-and-paths) page.

 A package is just a folder containing your stuff.
 It should have only the following folders

 * effects
 * modules
 * plugins

-So a root patch in your package will _see_ those folders.
+So a patch in your package will _see_ those folders.

 Install p4v should be as easy as copyng the p4v.v4p pach in your empty folder.

 p4v.v4p is separated from your root patch, to run it you need to open it explicitly.

 If you install package Pippo, p4v will try to

+0. *TODO* this is a TBD list
 1. look for Pippo in the packages folder
 2. pick last folder yyyymmdd
 3. copy the content in current folder

 p4v should be able to install package from locally Maybe the easier thing is to put a "packages" folder inside p4v and use git to clone p4v repo and download all modules